-Eric worked for Harley-Davidson Research and Development from ’79 to ’84 and clearly made a lot of friends.
+Erik worked for Harley-Davidson Research and Development from ’79 to ’84 and clearly made a lot of friends.
 H-D supplied engines to Buell as he developed various iterations of an American sports bike.
 His focus was on engineering and styling was an after-thought, although it could be argued that nobody was ever going to make a Harley engine in a sports package look pretty.

 Among Buell’s worst efforts was the RR1200 Battle Twin with its fully enclosing bodywork.
 Instead of the hiding the ugliness, the fairing panels became the ugliness.
-Eric didn’t care much because the bodywork had been extensively wind-tunnel tested and actually worked.
+Erik didn’t care much because the bodywork had been extensively wind-tunnel tested and actually worked.
 Even with a H-D engine, the factory race bike was capable of around 180mph.

 The huge front guard was unique at the time and the graphic lines on the bodywork accidentally made the barge-arse rear of the bike look even bigger.

 If Buell had access to Honda’s money, there’s no doubt he’d still be around producing interesting bikes and he’d even have time to consider how the bikes actually looked as well as how they went.

 Around 50 RR1000 Battle Twins were produced using XR1000 engines and 65 RR1200s using the Evo Sportster engine.